Amandeepsingh5/GamePVZ/README.md

-Milestone 3:
+Milestone 4:

-Complete Implementation: fully-featured with various types of plants and zombies, and unlimited undo/redo feature.
+Two more things: 1- Save/load features.
+You may use Java Serialization to achieve this.
+2- Game level builder.
+The levels may be saved in XML.
+5% overall project

-• Deliverables: readme file + code + refined tests + refined design + documentation.
+bonus: try a real time version of the game and/or porting it to the Android platform.

-The program must work robustly, and the code must be “smell-free” (we will be hunting for smells!).
-Make sure that you document the changes since the last iteration, and the reason for those changes.
+• Deliverables: readme file + code + tests + documentation.
+Your project should be well packaged, and the program(s) should be easy to install and run.

-• Deadline: Monday November 25th.
-Weight: 30% of the overall project grade.
+• Deadline: Monday December 2nd.
+Weight: 35% of the overall project grade.

 Group 6:

-Amandeep Singh: Coding for Model,Controller classes readme file and class diagram.
+Amandeep Singh: Coding for Model,Controller classes readme file,class diagram and sequence diagrams.

 Zoha Mehdi: Coding for View, Controller classes and writing the JUnit tests diagrams.